 How Much Are Paddle Boards?
 A Paddle Board Price Guide

-A great example of how misleading paddle board pricing can be is how our Tower Chris Craft edition iSUP was named the #1 SUP board worldwide by the prestigious Robb Report in 2017 over competitive SUP brand boards that were priced as high as $3399.
-In the article, our board was listed as priced at $1785, which was in the middle of the range of the 5 boards featured from pre-eminent retail brands including Naish and Starboard.
+A great example of how misleading paddle board pricing can be is how the Tower Paddle Boards Chris Craft edition ISUP was named the #1 SUP board worldwide by the prestigious Robb Report in 2017 over competitive brands’ boards that were priced as high as $3,399.
+In the article, our board was listed as priced at $1,785, which was in the middle of the range of the five boards featured from known brands including Naish and Starboard.
 Our board was the only inflatable SUP in this top five ranking, and it still beat out all of the more expensive hard-top SUPs on the list.
-The ironic thing is that we actually sell our Tower Chris Craft edition for $649 in our direct to consumer business model.
-The $1785 prices was just our comparative price of what it "would go for" in a retail store.
-The funny thing is our board was the best on that list, and one of the best in the world... at one fifth the cost of the most expensive board in that group.
+The ironic thing is that the Tower Chris Craft edition is sold for only $649 in our direct-to-consumer business model: The $1,785 price was just our comparative price of what it would go for in a retail store.
+So while the Chris Craft edition ISUP is one of the best in the world, it comes in at a fifth of the cost of the most expensive board in that group.

-The reason that Tower Paddle Boards was born, and the consumer-direct business model took over the stand up paddle board market.
-A year later, in 2011, Tower was a pioneer in innovating the inflatable paddle board by making them 6" thick, which changed the market again as inflatable SUPs went from less than 1% of the market to over 70% in about 5 years.
-Selling both traditional hard board SUPs and iSUPs direct to consumer at half the price of comparable retail boards, we quickly became a n industry leader.
-After being named the #1 fastest growing private company in San Diego in 2014 and #239 on the INC 500 list of America’s fastest growing companies in 2015, we were named a top 5 brand worldwide in the SUP market in 2016.
+Tower Paddle Boards was born, and the consumer-direct business model took over the stand-up paddle board market.
+A year later, in 2011, Tower was a pioneer in inflatable paddle boards by making them 6 inches thick, which changed the market again: Inflatable SUPs went from less than 1% of the market to more than 70% in about five years.
+Selling both traditional hard SUPs and ISUPs direct to consumer at half the price of comparable retail boards, we quickly became an industry leader.
+After being named the #1 fastest-growing private company in San Diego in 2014 and #239 on the Inc. 500 list of America’s fastest-growing companies in 2015, Tower was named a top 5 brand worldwide in the SUP market in 2016.

 Paddle Board Cost Myth-Busting

 Because we successfully took on the SUP market from a paddle board price perspective, we know a bit about paddle board costs and what drives them in the market.
 Our founder even authored an article for Fast Company in 2013 on price-fixing in the paddle board industry.
-If you search for “how much are paddle boards", I get a bunch of bogus information.
-Pretty much all of it, to be honest.
-Yes there is uninformed information on paddle board prices by shady affiliate marketers, of course, but there are also people and SUP brands that knew the truth that are intentionally giving online readers misinformation.
-The crux of the misinformation is that in paddle board pricing, as in most products, the notion everyone touts is “you get what you pay for".
-While that used to be true, in the modern world of retail and online direct to consumer shopping and Amazon, it’s not always true that you "get what you pay for".
-And it’s certainly not true in today's stand up paddle board price range of today’s market.
+If you search for “how much are paddle boards?” you’re likely to find a bunch of bogus information.
+You’ll find uninformed writing on paddle board prices by shady affiliate marketers, and you’ll also find people and SUP brands intentionally giving online readers misinformation.
+The crux of this misinformation is that in paddle board pricing, as with most products, the notion everyone touts is “you get what you pay for.”
+While that used to be true, in the modern world of online and direct-to-consumer shopping, it’s not always true that you get what you pay for.
+And it’s certainly not true about the stand-up paddle board price range of today’s market.

-Retail store SUP pricing
+Retail Store SUP Pricing